 Securing future sourcing and boosting economic growth in producing countries

 To secure the supply of authentic, natural and sustainable spices, the Sustainable Spices Initiaitive (SSI) was founded.
-IDH became in 2010 part of this sector wide consortium with four leading players in the Dutch spice market – Euroma, Intertaste, Verstegen and Unispices.
+SSI is a sector wide consortium, founded by four leading players in the Dutch spices market – Euroma, Intertaste, Verstegen and Unispices.

-The coalition is now extended with McCormick (market leader world wide), Unilever and Nedspice, Olam and Cassia Co-op.
+IDH pioneerd in the formation of this initiative and many more valuable partners have joined.
 Together with other public and private partners they actively work towards making the production and trade of spices more sustainable.

 For more information, visit the SSI website

-The SSI aims to have 20% of all EU imports of black and white pepper as well as 10% of the volumes of three other spices sustainably produced by 2015.
-The main focus is on 7 high-volume/high-value spices: pepper, chili, turmeric, ginger, vanilla, clove and cinnamon.
+The SSI aims to have 20% of all EU imports of pepper (black and white) as well as 10% of the volumes of three other spices sustainably produced by 2015.
+The main focus is on 7 high-volume/high-value spices: pepper, chili, turmeric, ginger, vanilla, cloves and cinnamon.